Skip to main content (Press Enter).

 116th CES, Yerevan Armenia, 461st Air Control Wing, 116th Air Control Wing

-U.S. Air Force Master Sgt.
-John Birdsong, a utilities craftsman with the 116th Civil Engineer Squadron, Georgia Air National Guard, removes vegetation for safety, irrigation and drainage during for a European Command Humanitarian Civic Assistance project in Yerevan, Armenia, May 12, 2016.
-During the project, Airmen from the 116th Civil Engineer Squadron and the 461st Air Control Wing, Wing Staff, worked in partnership with the Armenian people to renovate a Yerevan elderly institution.
+U.S. Air Force Airman Ryan Brooks, a heating, ventilation, air conditioning and refrigeration (HVAC) technician with the 116th Civil Engineer Squadron (CES), Georgia Air National Guard, removes a bolt on a filter for an outside air duct of an industrial HVAC system at the U.S. Embassy in Yerevan, Armenia, May 19, 2016.
+Brooks and other members of the 116th CES are in Yerevan for a European Command Humanitarian Civic Assistance project.
+During the project, civil engineers from the 116th Air Control Wing and a structural craftsman from the 461st Air Control Wing worked in partnership with the Armenian people to renovate a Yerevan elderly institution.
 The renovation provided crucial skill-set training for the civil engineers while continuing the long-lasting friendship between the Armenian people and the citizens of the United States.
-(U.S. Air National Guard photo by Master Sgt.
-Regina Young)
+Several Airmen from the 116th CES spent time with Armenian workers on U.S. Embassy projects to receive additional career-field training.
+(Airmen are wearing civilian clothing due to work being accomplished within the civilian population of Armenia) (U.S. Air National Guard photo by Senior Master Sgt.
+Roger Parsons/Released)

 Details